svalio/atlassian-connect-express-encryption/README.md

 #### In ACE 1.0

 Starting with ACE 1.0, standard JWT tokens are used to authenticate requests from the iframe back to the add-on service.
-A route can be secured using the standard `addon.authenticate()` middleware:
+A route can be secured using the `addon.checkValidToken()` middleware:

     module.exports = function (app, addon) {
         app.get('/protected-resource',

-            // Require a valid token to access this resource addon.authenticate(),
+            // Require a valid token to access this resource addon.checkValidToken(),

             function(req, res) {
               res.render('protected');